-This Pre-Medical Prize of \$100 is awarded each year to that member of the graduating class who makes the highest average grade in all work taken in the four-year pre-medical course and who plans to enter medical college the following year.
+Under the provisions of the will of the late Dr. E. B. Foltz a fund has been established to provide for a pre-medical prize of \$100.
+This prize is awarded each year to that member of the graduating class who makes the highest average grade in all work taken in the four-year pre-medical course and who plans to enter medical college the following year.
 The name of the winner is announced at Commencement, but the actual award is not made until the winner has enrolled in medical college.
-The University announces with regret the death of Dr. E. B. Foltz which occurred in October, 1946.
-Under the provisions of Dr. Foltz's will, the fund has been perpetuated.